Rnamrata/credit-card-fraud-analysis/README.md

 ## i.
 Data Preprocessing
 There are three key steps for data preprocessing

-1. Initial Checks for Data Quality:
+1. Initial Checks for Data Quality

 The preprocessing begins with a data quality check where the dataset is examined for missing values and duplicate records.
 A custom function is implemented to compute the number of null values across all features and to count duplicated rows.
 This ensures that the dataset is clean and free from redundant or incomplete entries before further transformations are applied.

 2. Feature Scaling